mhpen/alumni/README.md

 - **Employment Probability**: ML model to predict employment probability post-graduation
 - **Data Visualization**: Interactive charts and graphs for analytics
 - **MongoDB Integration**: Secure storage of alumni data and ML models
-- **Combined Deployment**: Frontend and backend served from a single application

 ## Getting Started